AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <h2><a name='start'></a>Positioning the circle</h2>

-Now we can find the distance of the center of our circle from the corner:
+The next step is finding the distance from the circlecenter to the coordinate of the corner:

 <pre><code>lenOut = abs(cos(halfAngle) * radius / sin(halfAngle));
 </code></pre>